blesonaldo/Church-Webpage/README.md

 # Church-Webpage
-Interactive Webpage showcasing the fellowship,Cotacts, location of a church
+Interactive Webpage showcasing the fellowship,Contacts, location of a church